igrek51/android-songbook/README.md

 ## Available on Google Play

-Songbook is available on [Google Play](https://play.google.com/store/apps/details?id=igrek.songbook)
+Songbook is available on [Google Play](https://play.google.com/store/apps/details?id=igrek.songbook) for free.
+Please give it a ⭐️⭐️⭐️⭐️⭐️ star.

+## Documentation

+See [https://igrek51.github.io/android-songbook](https://igrek51.github.io/android-songbook) for more guides and docs.